Themoonflow/Cybersecurity_GAN/README.md

 ### The Generator
 The Generator model is responsible for creating malicious files to evade detection from antivirus software
 ##### Inputs
-The Generator takes two tensors - first being a tensor containing vectorized features of malicious files in the shape (None, 2381); the second input is a tensor of randomly generated noise within range 0 to 1 (*tf.random.uniform()*) of the same shape (None, 2381).
+The Generator takes two tensors:
+1) The first being a tensor containing vectorized features of malicious files in the shape (None, 2381);
+2) The second input is a tensor of randomly generated noise within range 0 to 1 (*tf.random.uniform()*) of the same shape (None, 2381).
 ##### Output
 The Generator model will output a singular *adversarial example* (tensor in the same shape as the inputs), of the